 What Your Score Means

-Your responses suggest you're not currently experiencing significant OCD symptoms.
-Everyone has occasional intrusive thoughts or habits, and your experiences appear to be within a normal range.
+Your responses suggest you are not currently experiencing significant OCD symptoms.
+Everyone has occasional intrusive thoughts or habits, and your experiences appear within a normal range.

-However, if you're concerned about specific thoughts or behaviors, discussing them with a healthcare provider can provide peace of mind.
+If you are concerned about specific thoughts or behaviors, discussing them with a healthcare provider can provide clarity and support.

-Consider tracking when these thoughts or behaviors occur and whether they're increasing in frequency or intensity.
-If they begin interfering with daily activities, professional consultation is recommended.
+Consider tracking when these thoughts or behaviors occur and whether they increase in frequency or intensity.
+If they begin interfering with work, school, or relationships, a professional consultation is recommended.

-Your responses suggest moderate OCD symptoms that likely affect your daily functioning.
-At this level, symptoms typically interfere with work productivity, relationships, or personal wellbeing.
+Your responses suggest moderate OCD symptoms that likely affect daily life.
+Symptoms at this level often interfere with work, relationships, or personal wellbeing.

 Professional evaluation is recommended.
-A mental health provider specializing in OCD can conduct a comprehensive assessment and discuss treatment options, including Exposure and Response Prevention (ERP) therapy.
+A mental health provider can perform a comprehensive assessment and discuss treatment options such as Exposure and Response Prevention (ERP) therapy or other evidence-based approaches.

 Your responses indicate severe OCD symptoms that are significantly impacting your quality of life.
-Severe OCD can consume hours of your day and substantially interfere with work, relationships, and self-care.
+These symptoms may consume several hours a day and interfere with work, relationships, or self-care.

 Professional treatment is strongly recommended.
 Research shows that specialized treatment, particularly ERP therapy combined with medication when appropriate, is highly effective even for severe OCD.